reduxframework/docs/docs/core-fields/slides.md

 # Slides
-With the Slider field, unlimited slides may be created with titles, descriptions and links.
+With the Slider field, unlimited slides may be created with titles, descriptions, and links.

 <span style="display:block;text-align:center">![](./img/slides.png)</span>